Death Wish (film series): Death Wish (1974)

 Paul Kersey is an architect who served in the Korean War in the medical corps, and he lives in New York City.
 One day, three street punks posing as grocery delivery boys break into his apartment while he is at work.
 They beat up Paul's wife, Joanna and rape his married daughter, Carol Toby, spray-painting both of them and the wall of their apartment "just for fun."
 Joanna later dies of her injuries, and Carol is left catatonic.
 Paul's life is ripped apart by this attack.

 Paul's boss decides that Paul needs to get out of New York for a while, so he sends him to Tucson, Arizona to meet with a client.
 There, Paul witnesses a mock gunfight at Old Tucson Studios, a reconstructed Western frontier town that is often used as a movie set.
 Paul's client gets him interested in guns.
 It turns out that Paul grew up around guns and is a good shot himself.
-When Paul returns to New York, he discovers that his client has given him a .32 Colt Police Positive revolver as a gift.
+When Paul returns to New York, he discovers that his client has put a .32 Colt Police Positive revolver into his baggage as a gift.
 When the police are unable to find the rapists, Paul sets out to find them himself.
 Paul begins patrolling the streets, killing street criminals as he encounters them.

 Death Wish II (1982)

 Kersey and his daughter Carol, who is still catatonic, now live in Los Angeles because Paul accepted a deal from the New York City Police Department to leave town so they would not tell anyone that he was the vigilante.
 Paul now has a new woman in his life, KABC news reporter, Geri Nichols.
 One day while he is out with Carol and Geri, he is mugged by a gang of five punks.
 Paul fights back, but they get away.

 The muggers go to his house, gag, rape, and murder Kersey's housekeeper.
 They then wait for Paul to return home and knock him unconscious and kidnap and rape Carol.
 The assault brings her out of her coma and she tries to get away by jumping through the second story window, but she dies when she is impaled on an iron fence stake.

 Beside himself with grief and rage, Paul dedicates his life to avenging Carol.
 He rents a ratty hotel room under another name, and starts looking for the rapists.
 When the Los Angeles Police Department deduces that they have a vigilante on their hands, they decide to consult with the New York City Police Department, who fear that Kersey is killing criminals again.